sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_transactional_templates.md

 ---
 title: How to send an email with dynamic transactional templates
 seo: dynamic templates, getting started, SendGrid, transactional email
-  title: How to send an email with transactional templates
+  title: How to send an email with dynamic transactional templates
 weight: 100
 layout: page
 navigation:
-  show: true
+  show: false
+    description: SendGrid's dynamic transactional templates allow senders to easily send custom content.

 ---

 - [Before you begin](#-Before-you-begin)